-With the Western Downs region experiencing on average 255 sunshine days each year – you’ll want to make sure you pack sunscreen and a hat to protect yourself during the day as well as a jacket to keep you warm at night.
+With the Western Downs region experiencing on average 255 sunshine days each year – you’ll want to make sure you pack sunscreen and a hat to protect yourself during the day.

 What else to do in region when visiting

 Whether you’re an art critic, nature lover or history buff – the Western Downs is packed with things to explore during your stay.